 Guided by local leadership and the requests of individuals detained, the Gulf Coast Immigration Collaborative formed in the spring of 2020.
 As ICE rapidly expanded its detention infrastructure in the south, our multi-organization project was forged to facilitate regional collaboration among advocates seeking to meet the need for legal support.

-GCIC founding members consist of Immigration Services and Legal Advocacy (ISLA), Mid-South Immigration Advocates (MIA), Project Ishmael, Innovation Law Lab, and the pro bono project of LSN Legal.
+GCIC core active members consist of Immigration Services and Legal Advocacy (ISLA), Mid-South Immigration Advocates (MIA), Project Ishmael, and Innovation Law Lab.
 The project draws on lessons from similar regional collaborations, such as the El Paso Immigration Collaborative.

 We provide detained individuals with free legal support and aggregate regional information of detained populations toward the goal of ending immigration detention altogether.